Elli Norkett: Sporting career

 Norkett studied at Cardiff Metropolitan University for bachelor's degree in sports development.
 While there, she played for the University's teams which competed in the British Universities and Colleges Sport (BUCS) women's rugby competitions.
 In early 2016, she was part of the Cardiff team that defeated Northumbria University at Twickenham Stadium to win the BUCS rugby union tournament.
 Afterwards, she spoke of her home to also win the BUCS rugby sevens tournament for her University, and hoped to appear in the International University Sports Federation world rugby sevens later that year.

 At a club level, Norkett played for both Neath Athletic and Swansea Ladies, both feeder clubs for Ospreys.
 During the course of 2017, she played for Swansea.

 In rugby sevens, Norkett represented both Wales and the Great Britain students team.
 She was selected for the Wales women's national rugby union team at the 2014 Women's Rugby World Cup, becoming the youngest player at the tournament.
 During the course of her career for the senior rugby union squad, she earned four international caps.
 Her debut was against France earlier that year in the Six Nations Championship when she was brought on as a substitute in the second half.

 Personal life

-Norkett resided in Llandarcy, Neath Port Talbot.
+Norkett lived in Llandarcy, Neath Port Talbot.
 Prior to enrolling at Cardiff Metropolitan University, she attended Neath Port Talbot College, where she was named sportswoman of the year as well as player of the year for both rugby and netball.

 Death

-On 25 February 2017, Norkett died as a result of a car crash.
-She was on her way to a local take away to get food for her and her partner when the accident happened, near Glynneath, Neath Port Talbot.
+On 25 February 2017, Norkett died as a result of a car crash on the A4109, near Glynneath, Neath Port Talbot.
 She was 20 years old.